La Cruz (singer): Career

 In 2018, La Cruz participated to season 10 of Spanish reality-TV singing competition, Operación Triunfo.
 Despite being the first to get eliminated, this TV exposure helped him continue in his music career, and gained notoriety for creating reggaeton music geared towards the LGBTQ+ community.

 After his elimination, La Cruz released his debut single on July 26, 2019, Universal Music Spain.
 The single, Nadie Te Va Querer, accompanied by a music video, was slated to be released in June but ultimately delayed for various reasons.
 The single was later chosen to represent Spain at the North Vision Song Contest held in Norway.

-On January 21, 2022, La Cruz released the single Fotos, along with it’s music video.
+On January 21, 2022, La Cruz released the single Fotos, along with its music video.
 On his birthday, November 11, La Cruz released his debut album, Hawaira.
 Within this album, Te Conocí Bailando became a viral hit within the LGBTQ+ community, many dubbing his music as "regayton" — a play on the words "reggaeton" and "gay".
 In an interview with UpRoxx, La Cruz states that deciding to write songs about men was freeing after a producer encouraged to write about his “long-distance” situation with another man.
 After the success of Te Conocí Bailando, La Cruz released a new single called, Quítate La Ropa, on 22 June 2023.
-In October 2023, La Cruz grazed the cover of STYLÉCRUZE’s issue 43, a weekly fashion magazine.
+In October 2023, La Cruz grazed the cover of Stylecruzes issue 43, a weekly fashion magazine.
 In December 2023, La Cruz was invited to Mediaset España’s Telecinco’s Christmas party known as Nochebuena Contigo, where he performed his hit, Te Conocí Bailando.
 On November 9, 2023, La Cruz released a promo-single titled Easy Boy, his first single under Sony Music España.